gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 I'll probably skip over quite a bit.
 This isn't a React tutorial at all.
 That first section was a little tutorial-y, but since we so rarely write apps that way anymore, I wanted to draw special attention to that setup.
 Here I just want to look at some of the complexity we add as we move logic to the frontend.

-### Build Tooling

-I don't want to beat on a long since dead horse, but Jesus, why is this so difficult?
-I could have used `create-react-app`, but it runs its own Express server, so then I'm stuck telling it to proxy requests back to the one we just built and running `yarn start` twice.
-That's fucking gross.

-[Here's](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-react-using-webpacker/Rakefile) what I did instead.
-I think it's cool.
-I might be the only one.

-Anyway, enough on that. `next()` 👈 Still funny 😂

 ### No More HTML

 We don't write that anymore.
 Here's what our server will render instead: